 At the beginning of the twentieth century the villagers of the Carpathian mountains lead a simple life, much as they have always done.
-The modern world has yet to reach the inhabitants of this isolated and remote region of the Habsburg Empire.
-Among them is Piotr, a bandy-legged peasant, who wants nothing more from life than an official railway cap, a cottage with a mouse-trap and cheese, and a bride with a dowry.
+The modern world has yet to reach the inhabitants of this remote region of the Habsburg Empire.
+Among them is Piotr, a bandy-legged peasant, who wants nothing more from life than an official railway cap, a cottage, and a bride with a dowry.

-But then the First World War comes to the mountains, and Piotr is drafted into the army.
-All the weight of imperial authority is used to mould him into an unthinking fighting machine, so that the bewildered peasant can be forced to fight a war he does not understand, for interests other than his own.
+But then the First World War reaches the mountains and Piotr is drafted into the army.
+All the weight of imperial authority is used to mould him into an unthinking fighting machine, forced to fight a war he does not understand, for interests other than his own.

-The Salt of the Earth is a classic war novel, a powerful pacifist tale about the consequences of war on ordinary men.
+The Salt of the Earth is a classic war novel and a powerfully pacifist tale about the consequences of war for ordinary men.